Upretia: Description

-Upretia shows no colour change when exposed to potassium hydroxide (K−), bleach (C−), or para-phenylenediamine (Pd−) chemical spot tests.
-However, the apothecium disc and react with potassium hydroxide to turn purple, while not reacting to bleach or para-phenylenediamine.
-The presence of parietin and an olive spot at RF class 4 has been noted in the apothecial disc, based on previous research.
+Standard spot test reactions vary among species.
+The thallus is typically K−, but taxa with gyrophoric acid can show a C+ (red) reaction in the thallus or thalline margin.
+In U. xizangensis, the thallus is K− and C+ (red), while the apothecial surface and epihymenium are K+ purple-red.
+In the type species (described as Caloplaca amarkantakana), parietin and an additional olive spot at R_{F} class 4 have been reported from the apothecial disc.
+Reported secondary metabolites in the genus include gyrophoric acid (sometimes with lecanoric acid) and, in some taxa, parietin.

 Habitat and distribution

-Upretia species grow on rocks in varying environmental conditions and altitudes.
-Upretia amarkantakana thrives on sun-exposed bauxite rocks.
+In China, Upretia has been recorded from exposed rock in arid valley habitats in provinces such as Sichuan and Yunnan, and also from the Xizang Autonomous Region on the Qinghai–Xizang Plateau.
+Upretia xizangensis grows on rock in alpine desert habitats at about 2,742–3,011 m elevation.
+Upretia zeorina grows on exposed rock in arid valleys along the Jinsha River, at elevations of about 1520 to 1880 m, and is known from Sichuan and Yunnan.
+Upretia amarkantakana grows on sun-exposed bauxite rocks.
 It is found in the Madhya Pradesh region of India, specifically in the Anuppur, Dindori, and Shahdol districts around the Amarkantak area.
-This species is typically found at altitudes ranging from 500 to 600 m.
+This species is typically found at elevations ranging from 500 to 600 m.
 It is often found in the company of species from the genera Buellia and Staurothele.
-Upretia hueana is located in Madhya Pradesh as well, but it is found at a higher altitude, around 1050 m.
-Upretia squamulosa is known to grow in arid environments and has a broader elevation range, from 1240 to 3160 m.
-Its distribution is limited to Yunnan province in China, marking a significant geographical distinction from its congenera in India.
+Upretia hueana is known from India (including Madhya Pradesh), and also been recorded from Mexico.
+Upretia squamulosa grows in arid environments and has a broader elevation range, from 1240 to 3160 m.
+Its distribution is limited to Yunnan in China, marking a significant geographical distinction from the other members of the genus in India.